Graphic art software: Hyperrealistic effects

 Specialized software may be used to combine traditional medium effects and photorealistic effects.
 3-D modeling software may be exclusively for, include features for, or include the option of 3rd party plugins for rendering 3-D models with 2-D effects (e.g. cartoons, illustrations) for hyperrealistic effects.
-Other 2-D image editing software may be used to trace photographs or rotoscope animations from film.
+Other 2-D image editing software may be used to trace photographs or rotoscope animations from the film.
 This allows artists to rapidly apply unique styles to what would be purely photorealistic images from computer generated imagery from 3-D models or photographs.
-Some styles of hyperrealism may require motion visual effects (e.g. geometrically accurate rotation, accurate kinetics, simulated organic growth, lifelike motion constraints) to notice the realism of the imagery.
+Some styles of hyperrealism may need motion visual effects (e.g., geometrically accurate rotation, accurate kinetics, simulated organic growth, lifelike motion constraints) to notice the realism of the imagery.
 Software may be used to bridge the gap between the imagination and the laws of physics.

 Technical graphic software

 Technical professionals and technical illustrators may use technical graphic software that might allow for stylized effects with more emphasis on clarity and accuracy and little or no emphasis on creative expression and aesthetics.
 For this reason, the results are seldom referred to as "art."
 For designing or technical illustration of synthetic physical objects, the software is usually referred to as CAD or CADD, Computer-Aided Design and Drafting.
-This software allows for more precise handling of measurements and mathematical calculations, some of which simulate physics to conduct virtual testing of the models.
-Aside from physical objects, technical graphic software may include software for visualizing concepts, manually representing scientific data, visualizing algorithms, visual instructions, and navigational aids in the form of information graphics.
+This software allows more precise handling of measurements and mathematical calculations, some of which simulate physics to conduct virtual testing of the models.
+Aside from physical objects, technical graphic software may include software for visualizing concepts, manually representing scientific data, visualizing algorithms, visual instructions, and navigation aids in the form of information graphics.
 Specialized software for concept maps may be used for both technical purposes and non-technical conceptualizing, which may or may not be considered technical illustration.

 Specialized graphic format handling

 This may include software for handling specialized graphic file formats such as Fontographer software, which is dedicated to creating and editing computer fonts.
 Some general image editing software has unique image file handling features as well.
 Vector graphic editors handle vector graphic files and are able to load PostScript files natively.
-Some tools enable professional photographers to use nondestructive image processing for editing digital photography without permanently changing or duplicating the original, using the Raw image format.
+Some tools enable professional photographers to use nondestructive image processing for editing digital photography without permanently changing or duplicating the original, using the raw image format.
 Other special handling software includes software for capturing images such as 2D scanning software, 3D scanning software and screen-capturing, or software for specialized graphic format processing such as raster image processing and file format conversion.
 Some tools may reduce the file size of graphics for web performance optimization while maintaining the image quality as best as possible.